Armand Penverne

 Armand Pierre Adolphe Penverne (26 November 1926 – 27 February 2012) was a French professional footballer, who played as a midfielder, and coach.
-He played the majority of his professional career for Reims, winning four French championships and appearing in one European Cup final.
+He played most of his professional career for Reims, winning four French championships and appearing in one European Cup final.
 He made 39 appearances for the France national team, scoring twice.
 After retiring as a player, Penverne served as coach of Marseille from July to December 1962 before becoming the technical director of the local club La Ciotat during the 1963–64 season.
 On 27 February 2012, he died at the age of 85.